benmeddah/vulnersify/README.md

 **config.conf** is a file that contains the configuration necessary to run the vulnersify.py script

 ## note:
-both files must be in the same directory
+both files *vulnersify.py* and *config.conf* must be in the same directory

 ## install
 ```